graphhopper/directions-api/docs-matrix.md

 { "points": ["1,2", "2,1"] }
 ```

+All effected parameters are: "points", "from_points", "to_points" and "out_arrays.

 ## Batch Matrix API

 The Batch Matrix API allows using matrices with more locations and works asynchronously - similar to our Route Optimization API: